groonga/groonga/doc/source/reference/commands/request_cancel.rst

 ``id``
 """"""

-It specifies the ID for the target request.
+Specifies the ID for the target request.

 Return value
 ------------